 This page is inspired by the book, Boland, A., Cherry, M.G. and Dickson, R. (2017) Doing a systematic review: a student's guide.
 2nd edn.
 London: SAGE.
 We have presented the systematic review workflow as a 10 step process, or roadmap.
 Remember!
 The process may not always be this linear and you may need to go back to start some of the stages again.

-This is a training page based on the face to face course that we would normally deliver.
-This course is 180 minutes normally so lots of content to organise!
+This is a training page based on the face to face course that we deliver.
 Please look at the Pre-Introduction video below.
 (7.52 mins).
 All videos have captions by watching in full screen.

 Post your questions on our padlet.
 We would like a different perspective in order to improve so please do add a comment/question.